 Defective product laws are established at the state level.
 In Georgia, product manufacturers are held to the standard of strict liability.
 This means that if a manufacturer sells a dangerous or defective product and someone is injured, the manufacturer may be held accountable for damages.

-While most manufacturers do their best to abide by their duty of care, the ones that do not often put profits before safety, instead of making safe products, they cut corners to make products that are cheap to produce.
+While most manufacturers make every effort to abide by their duty of care, the ones that do not often put profits before safety, instead of making safe products, they cut corners to make products that are cheap to produce.
 Those companies make more money while putting consumers at risk.

 When it comes to building a successful claim against a negligent manufacturer, there are elements you need to prove, including: